huggingface/optimum-habana/examples/image-to-text/README.md

 ### Inference with FP8

-Inference for Llava-1.5-7b, Llava-1.5-13b, Llava-v1.6-mistral-7b and Llava-v1.6-vicuna-13b in FP8 precision are enabled using the Quantization Toolkit (HQT), which provides model measurement and quantization capabilities in PyTorch.
+Inference for Llava-1.5-7b, Llava-1.5-13b, Llava-v1.6-mistral-7b and Llava-v1.6-vicuna-13b in FP8 are enabled using the Intel Neural Compressor (INC), which provides model measurement and quantization capabilities in PyTorch.

 More information on enabling FP8 in SynapseAI is available here: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html